sathvikswaminathan/Linear-Regression/README.md

 It's because in most cases **A** is not a square matrix and for an inverse to exist, the Matrix must be a square matrix and it's rank must be equal to its dimensions.

-In the case of a rectangular matrix which has independent columns, we can compute its pseduo matrix by decomposing it using **Singular Value Decomposition (SVD)**.
+In the case of a rectangular matrix which has independent columns, we can compute its pseduo inverse by decomposing it using **Singular Value Decomposition (SVD)**.

 The Pseduo inverse of a matrix **A** is denoted by **A<sup>+</sup>** .
 **x** can then be computed by the following transformation: